EmilySena/CppPrograms/README.md

 And I'm posting some of the programs that I wrote to practice.
 Maybe it could be usefull for someone.
 The programs are in enlgish because the course was in this language as well.
+My IDE is CodeLite, but all the programs here can run in the command line or in other IDE too.